 Google after the acquisition of Neverware in 2020 has finally announced the Cloudready rebrand, the Chrome OS Flex!
 This is very similar to the Chrome OS that we see in Chromebooks but there’s one major difference.
-Chrome OS was only limited to the Chromebooks but now this new version is available for everyone to try.
-So let’s see how we can Download Chrome OS Flex and install it on our laptops, PC, or Mac.
+So let’s explore Chrome OS Flex and see how we can download and install it on our laptops or PCs.

 How To Download Chrome OS Flex?